-A next critical test of the IGIMF model would involve computing the expected scatter in the relationship given plausible SFHs, since it is not clear whether the IGIMF will allow for H α to-UV ratios higher than the predicted curve (as seen in the data, modulo extinction), given the deterministic upper-mass limits on the IMF in the low activity regime.
-Monte Carlo simulations analogous to those described in the previous section should also be run with the IGIMF as the input IMF to check that the combination of stochasticity, variations in the SFH, and the IGIMF do not lead to larger declines in the H α -to-UV ratio than is seen in the data.
-Finally, further work is still also required to better connect the IGIMF model to the physics of the fragmentation and collapse of gas into stars.
+A next critical test of the IGIMF model would involve computing the expected scatter in the relationship given plausible star formation histories, since it is not clear whether the IGIMF will allow for H $\alpha$ -to-UV ratios higher than the predicted curve (as seen in the data, modulo extinction), given the deterministic upper-mass limits on the IMF in the low activity regime.
+Monte Carlo simulations analogous to the ones described in the previous section should also be run with the IGIMF as the input IMF to check that the combination of stochasticity, variations in the SFH and the IGIMF do not lead to larger declines in the H $\alpha$ -to-UV ratio than is seen in the data.
+Finally, further work is still also required to understand the relationship between the IGIMF model and the physics of the fragmentation and collapse of gas into stars.